STOKE PRIMARY SCHOOL

 Sanctions for high level behaviour concern

-Where a child’s behaviour is considered high level Stoke Primary School has a range of systems to support the required improvement.
+Where a child’s behaviour is considered high level concern, Stoke Primary School has a range of systems to support the required improvement.

 Through detailed investigation sanctions are discussed with all stakeholders to ensure that the planned action is commensurate with the behaviour issue.
 Consequences are therefore tailored to the situation, but the process follows these principles: